RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-DDIM-and-natural-euler.md

 Plugging it into $$\hat Z_{t+\epsilon} = \alpha_{t+\epsilon} \hat X_{1\mid t} + \beta_{t+\epsilon} \hat X_{0\mid t}$$ yields Equation (1).

-In our code base, equations invovled in affine interpolations are automatically solved with a [affine interpolation solver](https://github.com/lqiang67/rectified-flow/blob/main/rectified_flow/flow_components/interpolation_solver.py), which allows us to implement methods like natural Euler samplers without hand derivaton using a few lines of [code](https://github.com/lqiang67/rectified-flow?tab=readme-ov-file#customized-samplers).
+In our code base, equations invovled in affine interpolations are automatically solved with a [affine interpolation solver](https://github.com/lqiang67/rectified-flow/blob/main/rectified_flow/flow_components/interpolation_solver.py), which allows us to implement methods like natural Euler samplers without hand derivation using a few lines of [code](https://github.com/lqiang67/rectified-flow?tab=readme-ov-file#customized-samplers).

 Here, we show the DDIM inference rule (1) can be viewed as a natural Euler method under spherical interpolations.